Keye Luke: Acting career

-Luke made his film debut in The Painted Veil (1934), and the following year gained his first big role, as Charlie Chan's eldest son, Lee Chan, in Charlie Chan in Paris (1935).
-He worked so well with Warner Oland, the actor playing Chan, that "Number One Son" became a regular character in the series, alternately helping and distracting 'Pop' Chan in each of his murder cases.
-Regardless, Lee is depicted as an enthusiastic American youth of some accomplishment, including becoming an Olympic Gold Medalist in 100-metre swimming in Charlie Chan at the Olympics (1937).
-Luke appeared seven times as Lee Chan opposite Oland's Chan.
-Keye Luke left the Charlie Chan series in 1938, shortly after Oland died.
+Luke made his film debut for Metro-Goldwyn-Mayer in The Painted Veil (1934), and played his first major role, as Charlie Chan's eldest son, Lee Chan (called "Number One Son" by his father) in Charlie Chan in Paris (1935).
+He became a regular in the series, where Lee Chan alternately helped and distracted his father in each of his murder cases.
+Lee Chan is culturally American and was an Olympic Gold Medalist in 100-metre swimming in Charlie Chan at the Olympics (1937).
+Luke appeared seven times as Lee Chan opposite Warner Oland's Charlie Chan.
+He left the Charlie Chan series in 1938, shortly after Oland died.
 The unfinished Oland-Luke film Charlie Chan at the Ringside was completed as Mr. Moto's Gamble (1938), with Luke now opposite Peter Lorre.

-Unlike some performers who failed to establish themselves beyond a single role, Keye Luke continued to work prolifically in Hollywood, at several studios.
+Luke worked prolifically with several Hollywood studios.
 Metro-Goldwyn-Mayer cast him in a recurring role in its Dr. Kildare film series, and Monogram Pictures featured him in its Frankie Darro comedies and starred him as Mr. Wong in Phantom of Chinatown.
-Unlike Boris Karloff, who had preceded him in the Mr. Wong role, Luke played the detective without any exotic touches.
-Though his Mr. Wong was of Chinese descent and able to speak Chinese, he was otherwise an ordinary American gumshoe, with no trace of a foreign accent, though he was just at home with Chinatown residents or those from China.
+Unlike Boris Karloff, who preceded him in the Mr. Wong role, Luke played the detective without any exotic touches.
+His Mr. Wong, of Chinese descent and able to speak Chinese, was otherwise an ordinary American detective with no trace of a foreign accent.

 RKO Radio Pictures used Luke in its The Falcon series and Mexican Spitfire.
-Luke also worked at Universal Pictures, where he played two-fisted valet/chauffeur Kato in its Green Hornet serials.
-Universal mounted a low-budget serial consisting largely of action footage from older films; Keye Luke was hired to match old footage of Sabu in the serial Lost City of the Jungle (1946).
+Luke also worked at Universal Pictures, where he played the valet/chauffeur Kato, the title character's sidekick in its Green Hornet serials.
+Universal mounted a low-budget serial consisting largely of action footage from older films; Luke was hired to match old footage of Sabu in the serial Lost City of the Jungle (1946).